drewstaylor/area-52-course-2/nft/cw721-soulbound/README.md

 This is a basic implementation of a cw721 NFT contract.
 It implements the [CW721 spec](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) and is designed to be deployed as is, or imported into other contracts to easily build cw721-compatible NFTs with custom logic.

-Soulbound is implemented by removing `transfer_nft` and `send_nft` from the cw721-base package.
+"Soulbound" is implemented by removing `transfer_nft` and `send_nft` from the cw721-base package.

 Implements: